-On Saturday I had the pleasure of photographing Caroline and Tom’s Oxenfoord Castle wedding.
+It was my pleasure to be shooting Caroline and Tom’s Oxenfoord Castle wedding photos.
 Oxenfoord Castle is an exquisite setting for any wedding.
 Accessed via a long private road and located within acres of parkland and forest near the village of Pathhead, Midlothian, Oxenfoord Castle is still a family home, made available for use as a unique wedding venue.

 Caroline and Tom told me they loved the location and privacy offered by Oxenfoord Castle.
 I arrived a couple of hours before the wedding ceremony to have a good look around and choose a few locations for us to do the newly-wed photos after the wedding ceremony.

 The skies were quite dark and getting darker when I arrived, I had my fingers crossed it wouldn’t rain later in the day.

 Caroline looked beautiful as she made her way down the staircase, wearing a gorgeous Rosetta Nicolini wedding dress from Berketex Bride.

 Tom looked relaxed as Caroline was escorted up the aisle on her father’s arm.
 The wedding ceremony took place in Oxenfoord Castle’s beautiful Drawing Room.
 This room is beautifully lit, with dual aspect floor to ceiling windows allowing light to flood in.
 Perfect for wedding photography, even though the skies were quite dark I was able to use the natural light and shoot the wedding ceremony photos without the use of flash.

 Unfortunately, the heavens opened as soon as the newlyweds made their way back up the aisle.
 It was pouring down!
 Fortunately, Oxenfoord Castle has plenty of space to allow the guests to mingle and enjoy their Pimms and canapés.